mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 reliably or in order, depending on Message properties and the underlying transport protocol stack.

 A Carrier that is backed by current transport protocol stack state (such as a TCP connection; see {{transient}}) is said to be "active": messages can be sent and received over it.
-A Carrier can also be "dormant": there is long-term state associated with it (via the underlying Association;
-see {{association}}), and it may be able to reactivated, but messages cannot be sent and received immediately.

-Carriers may actively be made dormant and disposed of, or may become dormant because the underlying transport protocol stack determines that an underlying connection has been lost and there is insufficient state in the Association to re-establish it (e.g., in the case of a server-side Carrier where the client's address has changed unexpectedly).
+A Carrier can also be "dormant": there is long-term state associated with it (via the underlying Association; see {{association}}), and it may be able to reactivated, but messages cannot be sent and received immediately.
+Carriers become dormant when the underlying transport protocol stack determines that an underlying connection has been lost and there is insufficient state in the Association to re-establish it (e.g., in the case of a server-side Carrier where the client's address has changed unexpectedly).
 Passive close can be handled by the application via an event on the carrier.

 If supported by the underlying transport protocol stack, a Carrier may be
 forked: creating a new Carrier associated with a new Carrier at the same remote